AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/storage-cells/storage-cells/1k-item-storage-cell.md

 Lowest Tier Storage Cell, which can contain 1,024 bytes of storage.

-1,024 bytes of storage can hold 127 Stacks of a single item. or 65 Stacks,while holding 63 Different items.
+This cell can hold 63 item types and 65 Stacks of each type (4,160 of each type, 262,080 total).
+If only one type of item is stored, this cell can hold 127 Stacks of that type (8,128 total).

 The 1k Storage Cell uses 8 bytes of data to store a single type.
 [Click here for details on how storage math works.](../../storage-cells.md)